 - The Pasadena Convention and Visitor Bureau hotline at (877) 793-9911 is a good resource for folks on the go.

 - Plan your driving route and an alternate ahead of time.
 Traffic is heavier during the days before and after the Rose Parade and Rose Bowl Game.

-- Many streets are closed to all vehicles except those of residents on New Year’s Day, as indicated on in this Nixle release and map from the Pasadena Police Department.
-Freeway ramp closures are noted in this Caltrans PDF.
+- Many streets are closed to all vehicles except those of residents on New Year’s Day, as indicated on this map from the City of Pasadena.
+Freeway ramp closures should be posted by Caltrans next week, but they will likely be the same as 2018, noted in this Caltrans PDF.

 - Public transportation is available using Metro trains and buses and Pasadena Transit.